-Lack of relevant digital skills could be a significant barrier to your overall digital transformation goals.
+Lack of relevant digital skills could be a significant barrier to your overall Digital Transformation Success goals.
 Learn why developing an agile talent muscle is critical to combat future disruptions.

 The wide gamut of challenges thrown by the COVID-19 situation has spurred digital transformation (DX), influencing organizations to switch to the new-age models faster.